 On Your Long Beach Cruise

 Keep a lookout!
-You just might see the following whales when you book your Long Beach whale watching tour with Harbor Breeze Cruise:
+You just might see the following whales when you book your Long Beach whale watching tour with Harbor Breeze Cruises:

-As their name indicates, the gray whale can be most easily identified by its deep gray coloring peppered with white patches.
-Considered to be a medium sized whale, gray whales can reach up to 45 feet in length.
-The gray whale is known best for having one of the longest migrations of any mammal on the planet.
-Due to their unique migratory patterns, gray whales can be seen year-round off the coast of Long Beach.
+As their name indicates, the Gray Whale can be most easily identified by its deep gray coloring peppered with white patches.
+Considered to be a medium sized whale, Gray Whales can reach up to 45 feet in length.
+The Gray Whale is known best for having one of the longest migrations of any mammal on the planet.
+Due to their unique migratory patterns, Gray Whales can be seen typically between November and April off the coast of Long Beach.
 So be sure to keep your eyes peeled for these majestic beauties!

-At an average of 65 feet long and 150,000 lbs, the fin whale ranks as the second-largest animal on the planet, right behind the blue whale.
-Fine whales received their name from the trademark dorsal fin that grows to be about 60 cm high.
-Interestingly, few details are known about the specific migration patterns of the fin whale.
+At an average of 65 feet long and 150,000 lbs, the Fin Whale ranks as the second-largest animal on the planet, right behind the Blue Whale.
+Fin Whales received their name from the trademark dorsal fin that grows to be about 60 cm high.
+Interestingly, few details are known about the specific migration patterns of the Fin Whale.
 However, they are routinely spotted in waters off the coast of Long Beach at various points throughout the year.

 & Dolphin Tour